-Usama Kahf is an associate in the firm's Irvine office.
-He represents and counsels employers of all sizes in all aspects of labor and employment law, including wage & hour, harassment, discrimination, retaliation, employee discipline and termination, trade secrets, and restrictive covenants.
-He also regularly advises clients on workplace investigations, overtime exemptions, and employee vs. independent contractor classification issues, as well as on data security, document retention, and preservation obligations under state and federal law.
-He also represents clients in audits and investigations by state and federal agencies, including the California Employment Development Department (EDD) and Division of Labor Standards Enforcement (DLSE) audits of independent contractor classifications and retaliation investigations.
+Usama Kahf is a partner in the firm's Irvine office.
+He represents employers of all sizes in matters of workplace privacy, data security, unfair competition, and trade secret theft and corporate espionage, both on the plaintiff and defense side.
+He defends employers in other areas of employment law as well, including wage and hour, harassment, and discrimination actions in state and federal court, in private arbitration, and before government agencies.
+He also regularly conducts training for clients on effective performance management strategies, prevention of harassment, and compliance with state and federal employment laws.
+He also represents clients in audits and investigations by state and federal agencies, including the California Employment Development Department (EDD) and Labor Commissioner audits of independent contractor classifications and retaliation investigations.

 He has also been selected for inclusion in Southern California Super Lawyers - "Rising Stars" every year since 2013.